carpentries-incubator/geospatial-python/episodes/05-access-data.md

 ```

 which is consistent with the maximum number of items that we have set in the search criteria.
 We can iterate over
-the returned items and print these to show their IDs:
+the returned items and print these to show their unique IDs:

 ```python
 for item in items: